+Similarly, in cases of transfers taking place consequent to death, insolvency etc., the transferee's name will be recorded by the Mutual Fund subject to production of satisfactory evidence.
 Please refer SAI for details on transmission, nomination, lien, pledge, duration of the Scheme and Mode of Holding.

-Transfer of units held in Non-Demat [Statement of Account ('SOA')] mode:

-Pursuant to the provisions of AMFI Best Practices Guidelines Circular No.116 /2024-25 dated August 14, 2024, units held by individual unitholders in Non-Demat ('SoA') mode can be transferred under the following categories:

-- a. surviving joint holder, who wants to add new joint holder(s) in the folio upon demise of one or more joint unitholder(s). - b.
-Nominee of a deceased unitholder, who wants to transfer the units to the legal heirs of the deceased unitholder, post the transmission of units in the name of the nominee; - c. a minor unitholder who has turned a major and has changed his/her status from minor to major, wants to add the name of the parent / guardian, sibling, spouse etc. in the folio as joint holder(s).
+Transfer of units held in Non-Demat [Statement of Account ('SOA')] mode: Pursuant to the provisions of AMFI Best Practices Guidelines Circular No.116 /2024-25 dated August 14, 2024, units held by individual unitholders in Non-Demat ('SoA') mode can be transferred under the following categories: surviving joint holder, who wants to add new joint holder(s) in the folio upon demise of one or more joint unitholder(s).
+Nominee of a deceased unitholder, who wants to transfer the units to the legal heirs of the deceased unitholder, post the transmission of units in the name of the nominee; a minor unitholder who has turned a major and has changed his/her status from minor to major, wants to add the name of the parent / guardian, sibling, spouse etc. in the folio as joint holder(s).
 Partial transfer of units held in a folio shall be allowed.
 However, if the balance units in the transferor's folio falls below specified threshold / minimum number of units as specified in the SID, such residual units shall be compulsorily redeemed, and the redemption amount will be paid to the transferor.
 If the request for transfer of units is lodged on the record date, the IDCW payout/ reinvestment shall be made to the transferor.
 Redemption of the transferred units shall not be allowed for 10 days from the date of transfer.
 This will enable the investor to revert in case the transfer is initiated fraudulently.

-The facility for transfer of Units held in Non-Demat (SOA) mode shall be made available only through online mode via the transaction portals of the RTAs and the MF Central i.e., the transfer of units held in SoA mode shall not be allowed through physical/paper-based mode or via the stock exchange platforms, MFU, channel partners and EOPs etc. For further details on Pre-requisites and Payment of Stamp duty on Transfer of Units, please refer SAI.
-Dematerialization of units Pursuant to clause 14.4.2 of SEBI Master Circular dated June 27, 2024, an option to subscribe in dematerialized (demat) form the units of all the Scheme(s)/Plan(s)/Options(s) is provided to the investors effective October 1, 2011.
-Consequently, the Unit holders under the Scheme(s)/Plan(s) /Options(s) shall have an option to subscribe/ hold the Units in demat form in accordance with the provisions laid under the respective Scheme(s)/Plan(s)/Options(s) and in terms of the guidelines/ procedural requirements as laid by the Depositories (NSDL/CDSL) from time to time.
-If the demat account details are found to be invalid, the investor shall continue to hold the units in physical form.
-In case, the Unit holder desires to hold the Units in a Dematerialized / Rematerialized form at a later date, the request for conversion of units held in non-demat form into Demat (electronic) form or viceversa should be submitted along with a Demat/Remat Request Form to their Depository Participants.
-The option to subscribe/hold units in demat option is available for SIP transactions.
-However, the units shall be allotted based on the applicable NAV as per the SID and shall be credited to investors demat account on weekly basis upon realization of funds.
-For e.g. Units will be credited to investors demat account every Monday for realization status received in last week from Monday to Friday.
-Investors may kindly note that, no statement of account will be generated by the Registrar & Transfer Agent ('Kfin') and all those folios for which demat conversion request is received will be blocked for generation of statement of account.
-Investors may kindly note that if folio number is provided along with additional subscription (against demat folio), the same will be treated as new transaction and fresh folio will be created.
-The DPs shall send the unit balances / confirmations to the investors.
-The Investors have to approach his/ her DP for all change request updates /holding statements.
-The R&T of the Mutual Fund shall not accept any requests for change from the investors.
-Investors shall also note that partial allotment / conversion of units to Demat within the scheme shall not be permitted.
-UNITS HELD IN DEMAT FORM WILL BE TRANSFERABLE SUBJECT TO THE PROVISIONS LAID
+The facility for transfer of Units held in Non-Demat (SOA) mode shall be made available only through online mode via the transaction portals of the RTAs and the MF Central i.e., the transfer of units held in SoA mode shall not be allowed through physical/ paper-based mode or via the stock exchange platforms, MFU, channel partners and EOPs etc. For further details on Pre-requisites and Payment of Stamp duty on Transfer of Units, please refer SAI.
+Dematerialization of units The Unit holders are given an option to hold the units by way of an Account Statement (Physical form) or in Dematerialized ('Demat') form.